 Hawaiian royalty once made their summer homes here, and you can still visit the wealth of historical and cultural sites in and around Kona to get a feel for the past.
-To really get to know the island, pick up your Kona airport car rental and head to the sparkling beaches, jungle-covered mountains, and stark volcanoes for the trademarks of a Big Island adventure.
+To really get to know the island, head out to the sparkling beaches, jungle-covered mountains, and stark volcanoes for the trademarks of a Big Island adventure.

-Built out of lava rock in 1838, this unique palace represents the Westernized shift made by Hawaiian royalty, and showcases both European artifacts and spears from Kamehameha The Great.
+Built out of lava rock in 1838, this unique palace of Hawaiian royalty represents the Westernized shift during the era, and showcases both European artifacts and spears from Kamehameha The Great.

 Just on the outskirts of Kona, this beach is a well-known spot for snorkeling in the placid, shallow waters.
 It’s a sure thing that you’ll meet a sea turtle and schools of friendly fish.